June 24, 2025

 • Industrial Experience: Deep-rooted experience in large-scale production, particularly in the oil and gas sector.

-This combination of size, education, and industrial familiarity makes the Azerbaijani workforce a strong fit for the demands of solar module manufacturing.
+This combination of size, education, and industrial experience makes the Azerbaijani workforce well-suited for the demands of solar module manufacturing.

 Azerbaijan's Untapped Potential: A Deep Dive into the Skilled Workforce for Solar Module Production